 Eligibility is based on demonstrated financial need and is calculated by the UT Office of Financial Aid and Scholarships.
 You MUST HAVE ALREADY BEEN AWARDED FEDERAL WORK-STUDY to apply for these positions!
 Please visit One Stop to view your eligibility.

 For specific questions about your unique situation, please call One Stop at (865) 974-1111.

 How to Apply:

-Students can find available opportunities below and in EXPLORE.
-Additional details including the position description and required skills are posted in EXPLORE.
-Applications can be submitted through EXPLORE.
-If you need further information, feel free to contact the faculty members listed below.
+Students can find available opportunities and apply for positions in the online Work-study System. .
 Make sure to write a unique cover letter that explains to the faculty member how you have the skills and abilities (or at least an interest in learning the ones listed) to do the project.

 *Note that department is the home department of the faculty mentor, NOT the required major.
 Most positions are open to all majors.

 The Work-study program is limited to 20 slots this semester.